VTB Bank: 1st decade

+2nd decade

 In 2011, VTB invested more than $191 million for shares in the Isle of Man company DST Investment 3 which was roughly than half of the funds in Yuri Milner's DST Global.
 This led to Milner's large stake in Twitter.
 Kanton had almost no investment in Twitter.
 DST Investment 3 also issued shares to Alisher Usmanov's Kanton that were used to support the Kremlin's investment in Facebook.

+In November 2012, some bankers expressed concern about VTB's offer to raise capital for the Basel III requirements, which were addressed by selling $1 billion of perpetual Tier 1 bonds.
+As of April 2025, the $551 million worth of bonds have a call date of 6 June 2025.

 On 7 May 2014, VTB transferred most of its DST Investment 3 to Kanton.

-In 2014 prior to Russo-Ukrainian War, VTB Bank was one of the biggest banks of Ukraine.
+In 2014, before the Russo-Ukrainian war, VTB Bank was one of the biggest banks in Ukraine.
+VTB Ukraine went bankrupt in 2018.

 Since 2014, the bank has been subject to political sanctions (see separate section below).

+In 2017, VTB stated that implementing Basel III capital requirements would cost it $233 million annually.
+At the time, the Russian central bank was "gradually adopting" Basel III for its domestic banking system.

 In August 2018, it was announced that VTB Bank would acquire a 75% stake in Vozrozhdenie Bank after its previous owners oversaw a "major banking collapse".

+In September 2018, Kostin requested that the Russian central bank "revise" the Basel III capital requirements, which, by 2019, would amount to over $6 billion in regulatory expenses for his bank.

 In November 2018, the National Bank of Ukraine declared the Ukrainian subsidiary of VTB Bank insolvent due to its declining liquidity and worsening financial position.

 In December 2018, it was announced that VTB Bank would be acquiring controlling stakes in Sarovbusinessbank (81.1%) and Zapsibcombank (71.8%).